Skip to main content Skip to secondary navigation

 Scientific information can be shared in a variety of formats, from technical journal articles to popular television shows.
 One growing medium for science communication is the podcast, episodic programs that can be downloaded onto mobile devices and listened to anywhere—on the bus, at the gym, or while working at the lab bench.
 This versatile medium is adaptable to many different formats, including the engaging narratives of Radiolab and the expert conversations of This Week in Virology, and has broad appeal to both technical and non-technical audiences.

 In this course, students will explore the podcast medium and its use as a tool for science communication.
 Through a series of workshops and guest speakers, students will learn the necessary journalistic and technical skills to produce podcast episodes including how to: find a compelling topic, develop effective interviewing techniques, record high quality audio, tell an engaging story, communicate complex technical ideas, edit audio files, add music and sound effects, and prepare the final podcasts for online publishing.
 Podcast episodes will highlight the cutting edge research being done at Stanford, and students will choose specific stories based on their own interests, from earth sciences to public health to big data.
 The course is open to students from all majors and disciplines, and students taking this course as part of the Notation in Science Communication can include their podcast episodes in their NSC ePortfolio.
-Final podcast episodes will also be published through Soundcloud
+Final podcast episodes will be published online.

 Annotated List of Major Assignments

-Final Reflection (10%) In this assignment, students will reflect on their learning in the course, specifically speaking to how they will approach different communication situations they face in future.
+In this assignment, students will reflect on their learning in the course, specifically speaking to how they will approach different communication situations they face in future.